milonmaze/privacy-terms-observatory-beta/www.marcus.com/us/en/privacy-policy.md

 15. Updates to this Privacy Policy

 We may change this Online Privacy Policy from time-to-time.
-If we make changes to this Privacy Policy, we will update the “Effective as of” date at the top of this page.
+If we make changes to this Privacy Policy, we will update the “Last updated on” date at the top of this page.
 Any changes to this Privacy Policy will become effective when posted unless indicated otherwise.
 Your continued use of the Services following the posting of any changes will mean that you accept those changes.

 Marcus by Goldman Sachs® is a brand of Goldman Sachs Bank USA and Goldman Sachs & Co.
 LLC (“GS&Co.”), which are subsidiaries of The Goldman Sachs Group, Inc.